 5. Qualified Privilege for Provision of Certain Information

-Another defence to defamation exists if the publisher can prove the following:
+Another defence to defamation exists if the publisher can prove that the:

-- The person who saw the material has an interest in having information on the subject;
+- person who saw the material has an interest in having information on the subject;

-- The material was published to give the person such information; and
+- material was published to give the person such information; and

 The person defamed can negate this defence if they show that the material was published maliciously.